AndyButland/UmbracoMapper/ReadMe.md

 		},
 	  });

+The MapIfPropertyMatches field allows you to define a condition for when the mapping operation occurs.
+In this example, we want to map a string containing a URL to a related page, only if the page is intended to be linked to:

+    mapper.Map(CurrentPage, model,
+      new Dictionary<string, PropertyMapping>
+	  {
+		{
+			"LinkToPage", new PropertyMapping
+				{
+					SourceProperty = "relatedPage",
+					SourceRelatedProperty = "Url",
+					MapIfPropertyMatches = new KeyValuePair<string, string>("allowPageLink", "1"),
+				}
+		},
+	  });

 #### From Other Sources

 Some Umbraco data types store XML.
 This can be mapped to a custom collection on the view model.
 The example below uses the related links data type.
 Note the need to provide an override here to ensure the correct root node is passed to the mapping method.